SalesChamp/slim-sandbox/README.md

 ## Logs

-Logs go to `stdout` if run from docker, otherwise they are stored in the `./logs` directory.
+Logs go to `php://stderr` (useful if run from docker, this is the default) or `./logs/app.log` otherwise.

 ## Public